Automorphic Spectra and the Conformal Bootstrap: Introduction

 \subsection{Sketch of the method}

 Let us start with a brief sketch of the main idea in mathematical terms.
 The spectrum of the Laplace operator on $X=\Gamma\backslash\mathbb{H}$ is directly related to the spectrum of unitary irreducible representation of $G=\PSL(2,\mathbb{R})$ appearing in the Hilbert space $L^2(\Gamma\backslash G)$, with $G$ acting by right multiplication.
 Smooth functions in this Hilbert space form a commutative and associative algebra under pointwise multiplication.
-The algebra product is compatible with the action of $G$, and is therefore fully determined in terms of triple product integrals of modular forms and Maass forms on $\Gamma\backslash \mathbb{H}$.
-Imposing associativity of the product then severely restricts the allowed spectra of irreducible representations and their triple product integrals.
-In practice, we impose associativity as consistency of quadruple product integrals of $K$-finite vectors in discrete series representations appearing in $L^2(\Gamma\backslash G)$.
+The algebra product is compatible with the action of $G$, and is therefore fully determined in terms of integrals of triple products of modular forms and Maass forms on $\Gamma\backslash \mathbb{H}$.
+Imposing associativity of the product then severely restricts the allowed spectra of irreducible representations and the integrals of triple products.
+In practice, we impose associativity as consistency of integrals of quadruple products of $K$-finite vectors in discrete series representations appearing in $L^2(\Gamma\backslash G)$.
 The resulting constraints can be analyzed using linear and semidefinite programming, and computer-assisted optimization then leads to bounds such as in Theorem \ref{thm:BestBounds}.